Digital Strategy for Small Business — Where to Start

 Why a Small Business Needs a Digital Strategy

-Most small businesses operate online chaotically.
+The same picture comes up in nearly every audit we run for a small business: most operate online chaotically.
 They set up a website "because they had to."
 They manage social media "from time to time."
 Occasionally they run a Facebook ad.
 But they have no plan — they don't know what to do, why, or in what order.

 Without a strategy, digital marketing is random shots in the dark.
 You spend money not knowing what works.
 You don't measure results.
 You don't build anything long-term.